-Speaking for the Professions The course will be structured in such a way as to focus on the speaking situations in which most professionals must perform.
-Appropriate topics, by academic major, will be developed within simulated situations.
+COM 351 3 Speaking for the Professions

+The course will be structured in such a way as to focus on the speaking situations in which most professionals must perform.
+Appropriate topics, by academic major will be developed within simulated situations.
 Key strategies will be introduced and then integrated into student presentations given during the semester.
 Prerequisites: COM 151

-Press Relations
+COM 360 3 Press Relations

 Students alternately take on the roll of a member of the media, and a person whose job is to deal with the media, and plays these roles in relations to their own major (ECI students deal with ECI situations, business students deal with businesses, and so forth).
-Prerequisites: EN 102 and upper class status works of notable photographers for visual style and underlying message.
+Prerequisites: EN 102 and upper class status

+COM 362 3 Integrated Marketing Research

+A basic human studies course designed to teach how to apply modern scientific instruments to the prediction of market patterns and forces.
+Students will develop and deploy research instruments and test interventions in research groups to learn both theory driven research, and non-theoretical market research.
+Prerequisites: upper class status visual style and underlying message.
 This course will attempt to help the student develop an artistic style and a firm grounding of visual theory.
 Prerequisites: COM 305 or permission of the instructor

-Integrated Marketing Research

-A basic human studies course

-designed to teach how to apply

-modern scientific instruments to the

-prediction of market patterns and

-forces.
-Students will develop and

-deploy research instruments and test

-interventions in research groups to

-learn both theory driven research, and

-non-theoretical market research.

-Prerequisites: MA 200 Statistics, upper

-class status